-Generally, political asylum is the only other way to establish lawful permanent residence in the U.S. besides through family, employment, or investment.
-Foreign citizens may be eligible for asylum status if they are already present in the U.S. (even if illegally) or upon arrival and are unable to return home due to a well-founded fear of persecution because of their race, religion, nationality, membership in a particular social group or political opinion.
+Generally, political asylum is the only way to establish lawful permanent residence in the U.S. other than through a family relative, employment, or investment.
+Foreign citizens may be eligible for asylum status if they are already present in the U.S. (even if illegally) or upon arrival and are unable or unwilling to return to their country due to a well-founded fear of persecution because of their race, religion, nationality, membership in a particular social group or political opinion.

-Persons seeking asylum must file an application for asylum together with any supporting evidence within one year after arrival in the U.S., unless there are changed circumstances materially affecting their eligibility or extraordinary circumstances.
-The spouse and unmarried children under the age of 21 may also be included in the application if they are present in the U.S. The applicant may obtain a work authorization 180 days after filing the application.
+Persons seeking asylum must file an application for asylum together with any supporting evidence within one year after arrival in the U.S., unless they prove of existence of changed circumstances which materially affect their eligibility or extraordinary circumstances.
+The applicant’s spouse and unmarried children under the age of 21 may also be included in the application if they are present in the U.S., or they may be included later, as long as it is before a final decision is made on the application.

 Whether the asylum application is granted or denied depends on many factors.
-The first major step in increasing your chances of an approval is to prepare a thorough, detailed, and complete application supported by strong evidence.
-We can help you prepare a strong asylum application, fully present your case to the asylum officer and/or the judge and guide you through every step of the asylum process.
-Call us now for a legal consultation to see how we can help in your legalization process.
-386-248-3000
+The first major step in increasing your chances of an approval is to prepare a thorough, detailed, and complete application supported by strong evidence and testimony.
+We can help you prepare a strong asylum application, fully present your case to the asylum officer and the judge and guide you through every step of the asylum process.
+Call us now for a consultation.
+(386) 248-3000.